LumaGhost/luma_av/README.md

 ### Intro

-This library is meant to provide the functionality of ffmpeg through a modern c++20 interface.
+This library is meant to provide the functionality of ffmpeg through a modern c++20 interface (:

-- The goal is to provide the features and semantics where available of the ffmpeg api and compatibility with existing code using the ffmpeg api thoguh Memory safe abstractions and other higher level features not available in c.
+The goal is to provide the features and semantics of the ffmpeg api and compatibility with existing code using the ffmpeg api. while also providing memory safe abstractions and other higher level features not available in c. in the end we hope to make coding with ffmpeg a lot easier and safer (: at the cost of requiring newer c++ features.

-- The examples directory contains side by side examples of our api and the C ffmpeg api.
+The examples directory contains side by side examples of our api and the C ffmpeg api (:

 #### Library Status

 In its current state the library should be seen as a proof of concept.
 There are still a lot of quality of life improvements to make before other people can comfortably work on the project , and the library design and semantics are still subject to revision and redesign.

 ### Overview